MicrosoftLearning/AI-102-AIEngineer/Instructions/07-speech.md

 Now that you have a **SpeechConfig** for the speech service in your cognitive services resource, you can use the **Speech-to-text** API to recognize speech and transcribe it to text.

+### If you have a working microphone

 1. In the **Main** function for your program, note that the code uses the **TranscribeCommand** function to accept spoken input.
-2. In the **TranscribeCommand** function, under the comment **Configure speech recognition**, add the following code to create a **SpeechRecognizer** client that can be used to recognize and transcribe speech using the default system microphone for input:
+2. In the **TranscribeCommand** function, under the comment **Configure speech recognition**, add the appropriate code below to create a **SpeechRecognizer** client that can be used to recognize and transcribe speech using the default system microphone:

     **C#**